-Established in 1989, TAP Gallery is and artist-run organisation, run by volunteers, with member’s subscriptions, donations and financial support.
+Established in 1990, TAP Gallery is an artist-run organisation, run by volunteers, with member’s subscriptions, donations and financial support.

 TAP Gallery is an open-policy community art space providing a platform for all artists and community groups to voice their message.
 This includes emerging artists from the prominent local Arts Institutions close by, many ethnic community groups, charities and also the homeless and disadvantaged.
 TAP provides opportunity for these groups to have a voice, gain invaluable experience for the future and opportunities to raise funds.
 They are afforded freedom of expression; are given the opportunity to communicate to a wider audience, and in so doing, helps shift and broaden public awareness.
 TAP’s guiding philosophy and policy is to be inclusive of all.